Declancharrison/Bias-Bounties-Template/README.md

 ![alt text](installation/setup-images/branch-protection-2.png)

 ### 3. Clone Repository
 In the command line, change directories to the location on your server computer where you want to host the repository.
-Using SSH, clone the repository with the following command:
+IF you have an SSH set up, you can clone the repository with the following command:
 ```bash
 git clone git@github.com:<your-github-username>/<your-repository-name>.git
 ```
 Note: SSH authentication is required for future commands in the server script.
-If you need help generating and adding an SSH key, [please refer to the instructions here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+We will generate an isolated SSH key specific to the docker container hosting your repository.
+We do not use existing SSH keys for security purposes.
+If you need help generating and adding a personal SSH key, [please refer to the instructions here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### 4. Add Server Path in GitHub Actions Secrets
 Navigate back to your GitHub repository's settings and under the *Security* section on the left hand side, click on *Secrets and variables* and select *Actions* from the drop down menu.
 Add a repository secret with name "SERVER_PATH" and add the full path to the repository on your host server as the secret.
 You can find this by navigating to the repository on your server in a terminal and running the command *pwd*.